-- ✓ We do not have a shuttle service for battered, tired or injured riders.
+✓ We do not have a shuttle service for battered, tired or injured riders, so have a back up plan if unsure if you can finish.
 If you have a life threatening emergency or injury, we will call EMS and you should take a ride in an ambulance to the hospital.
 If you have a non-life threatening condition and just want to quit, you can either call a friend or family member to pick you up or wait for the aid station crew to return and maybe they can give you a ride if they are comfortable with you riding in their car.
-AID STATION CREWS CANNOT LEAVE MID-RACE TO GIVE YOU A RIDE BACK TO THE START HAVE A BACK UP PLAN. - ✓ Course sweeps will follow the last racer, ensuring no participants are left on the course, however this sweep may be hours behind you. - ✓ The entire course is open to the public during the event and the IMBA rules of yielding to hikers and horses apply.
+AID STATION CREWS CANNOT LEAVE MID-RACE TO GIVE YOU A RIDE BACK TO THE START - HAVE A BACK UP PLAN.

+- ✓ Course sweeps will follow the last racer, ensuring no participants are left on the course, however this sweep may be hours behind you.
+They will give you are ride back if needed, but they will not leave the course early to do so.
+(PLAN ON A SLOW RIDE BACK IF YOU JUMP IN THE SWEEP VEHICLE) - ✓ The entire course is open to the public during the event and the IMBA rules of yielding to hikers and horses apply.
 There will also be vehicle traffic on the forest roads.
 Be aware and stay on the far right side of the road.
 Do not cut to the inside on corners, as vehicles will not be able to see you.
 Always stay under control so you can safely stop if a vehicle approaches unexpectedly. - ✓ If you cannot finish the course, DO NOT PACK UP AND LEAVE WITH YOUR FRIENDS OR FAMILY!
 We need to account for all racers by the end of the day, so ALWAYS NOTIFY THE TIMING STAFF AT THE FINISH IF YOU ARE NOT COMPLETING THE RACE.
 Please do not let us spend the night searching for you and calling/worrying your loved ones if you decide not to finish the race. - ✓ The Aid Station as well as the start/finish will have a self-serve first aid kit for minor cuts/scrapes and medically trained personnel to assist with non-life threatening injuries.
 If you, or another rider, need professional medical attention, there are several ways to let us assist.
 If there is not already an event volunteer present to call in medical professionals, please call 911.
 It will be important to know, as closely as possible, what course mile you are located at.
 EMS will contact us for more details on the best place to extract you. - ✓ If you spot another rider that you believe will need assistance (due to either injury or bike issues), please call us or report in to the next course marshal.
 It is extremely helpful in these cases to have the potentially disabled rider's race number and brief description of the issue.
 Occasionally we will receive report of a rider needing assistance, but cannot locate them.
-Without a race number, they cannot be tracked down and accounted for. - ✓ There will be marshals noting racer numbers and order of passing at certain checkpoints.
+Without a race number, they cannot be tracked down and accounted for. - \checkmark There will be marshals noting racer numbers and order of passing at certain checkpoints.